Legend Robert Mudge

 Inventor | 2015 INDUCTEE

-Over time, Rob and his team made something super cool called Directed Energy Deposition, or DED for short.
-It's a way to use a strong laser to fix or make metal parts for machines.
-It's like using a super-powered flashlight to help machines work better!
+Directed Energy Deposition, or DED, uses a powerful laser to repair or create metal parts for aerospace machinery.
+It's like using a super-powered flashlight to make aerospace machines work better!

 The Story of RPM Innovations.
 Watch the Legacy Interview below!